oneforawe/config-repo/README.md

 relevant files that will be over-written if you want to go back to your original settings.

-### New, Potentially Better Steps (including emacs usage)
+### New Steps

 0. Ensure that either there is no `~/.gitconfig` file yet or that it at least does not refer to non-existent files, to enable successful git-clone'ing.

-1. In a shell, clone this repo to obtain a local copy the files (using a "recursive" flag in order to get the submodule contents):
+1. In a shell, clone this repo to obtain a local copy the files.
+Either use https or ssh (written below in an abbreviated form that uses an ssh config):

-  `git clone https://github.com/oneforawe/config-repo.git ~/.config-repo --recursive`
+   * https: `git clone https://github.com/oneforawe/config-repo.git ~/.config-repo`
+   * ssh: `git clone github:oneforawe/config-repo.git ~/.config-repo`
    * If cloning fails for, say, the emacs/org-mode submodule with, say, a fatal access error (`server certificate verification failed.
-CAfile: none CRLfile: none`), then you may need to use the cert installation solution here:
+CAfile: none CRLfile: none`), then you may need to use the cert installation solution here (along with the git configs of step 2 below):
    <https://stackoverflow.com/questions/35821245/github-server-certificate-verification-failed>

 2. Copy the git config file as a dot-file to the home directory and the local .config-repo, and edit to remove the user info (for the home directory) and to fill in the email address (for .config-repo).
-If needed, add the git config to the local includes for .config-repo.
+Add the git config to the local includes for .config-repo.
   `cp ~/.config-repo/config/git/gitconfig ~/.gitconfig`
   `cp ~/.config-repo/config/git/gitconfig ~/.config-repo/.gitconfig`
   `git config --local include.path ../.gitconfig`